Door closer: Configurations

-Control of closing force and speed

-Hydraulic and pneumatic closers often feature dampers that offer control over the closing force and speed.
-Hydraulic closers are known for providing soft closing.
-Mechanical closers, on the other hand, also provide closing force and speed control but by using object friction rather than oil.
-The absence of an oil damper makes mechanical closers more resistant to drastic temperature changes.

 Usage

+Door closers are widely used in both residential and non-residential settings.
+At home, they are most commonly found on screen and storm doors.
+They are also used in numerous applications in commercial, industrial, institutional, and public facilities from libraries and schools to museums and airports.

 Fire safety

-Door closers are most commonly installed on bathroom doors, fire doors, and exit doors in commercial buildings.
+In non-residential settings, door closers are most commonly installed on bathroom doors, fire doors, and exit doors.
 During a fire, any door that penetrates a firewall must be fire-rated.
 Fire doors need to be closed in case of fire to help prevent the spread of fire and smoke.
 Any fire doors which are normally held open must automatically close and lock when a fire is present in the building.
 The function of an emergency exit rim device (crash bar or panic bar) will permit escape through a fire door, however it must re-latch once released.
 (A fire door must not be "dogged" to disable its latch.)
 In most countries fire door performance will be governed by national standards.

-Maintaining room temperatures
+Temperature control

 Door closers also play a role in maintaining desired interior temperatures, reducing air movement in and out of conditioned space.